maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+#### Day 24

+🐍 Snake but you can retain the high scores:  [Snake High Score](https://replit.com/@maryletteroa/snake-high-score)
+📧 Mail merge - an automatic letter generator: [Mail merge](https://replit.com/@maryletteroa/mail-merge)

+Mail merge reminds me of the time I wrote a script in Python/Latex that created name tags automatically.
+It took a bit to generate the code but worth the effort for the number of events x participants that we had.

+Optimized readability > Premature optimization (Efficient code as soon as possible)

+"You write so that people understand what you say."

 #### Day 23 (Capstone) - Turtle crossing